Arianna W. Rosenbluth: Career

 After completing her thesis Rosenbluth won an Atomic Energy Commission postdoctoral fellowship to Stanford University which she attended before moving to a staff position at Los Alamos National Laboratory where her research focused on atomic bomb development and statistical mechanics.

 Along with Marshall Rosenbluth she verified analytic calculations for the Ivy Mike test using the SEAC at the National Bureau of Standards.
 Once the MANIAC I had been completed at Los Alamos she collaborated with Nicholas Metropolis, Marshall N. Rosenbluth, Augusta H. Teller, and Edward Teller to develop the first Markov chain Monte Carlo algorithm, in particular the prototypical Metropolis–Hastings algorithm, in the seminal paper Equation of State Calculations by Fast Computing Machines.
 In close collaboration with her husband Marshall, she developed the implementation of the algorithm for the MANIAC I hardware, making her the first person to ever implement the Markov chain Monte Carlo method.

 Over the next few years Rosenbluth and Marshall applied the method to novel studies of statistical mechanical systems, including three-dimensional hard spheres and two-dimensional Lennard-Jones molecules and two and three-dimensional molecular chains.

 After the birth of her first child, Rosenbluth left research to focus on raising her family.

 Personal life

 While at Stanford University she met Marshall Rosenbluth and the two married on January 26, 1951.
 They had four children before divorcing in 1978.
-In 1956, she moved from Los Alamos to San Diego, California, and then Princeton, New Jersey, before finally settling in the greater Los Angeles area.
+In 1956, she moved from Los Alamos to San Diego, California, where Marshall began to work at General Atomic.
+Eventually, she moved to Princeton, New Jersey, before finally settling in the greater Los Angeles area.
 She kept her married name after the divorce.

 Rosenbluth died from complications of COVID-19 in the greater Los Angeles area on December 28, 2020, during the COVID-19 pandemic in California.
 She was 93.